OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 ##### Dynamic Analysis with Objection

-On a jailbroken device, you can use the Objection runtime mobile exploration toolkit to find vulnerabilities caused by the application's data storage mechanism.
+You can use the [Objection](https://github.com/sensepost/objection "Objection") runtime mobile exploration toolkit to find vulnerabilities caused by the application's data storage mechanism.
+Objection can be used without Jailbroken device, but it will require [Patching iOS Applications](https://github.com/sensepost/objection/wiki/Patching-iOS-Applications "Objection").

 ###### Reading the Keychain